alphagov/inside-government-admin-guide/organisations-groups/organisation-home-page.md

 ---
 layout: default
-title: How to publish content / Organisation home page and ‘What we do’
+title: How to publish content / Organisation home page, ‘What we do’ and adding contacts
 ---

 ## Organisation home page and ‘What we do’